OnRampToStem/scool_lti/docs/lti/canvas.md

 ## Administrator Setup

-Steps through the process of enabling the On-Ramp To STEM Tool in Canvas using LTI v1.3.
+Steps through the process of enabling the SCOOL Tool in Canvas using LTI v1.3.
 To perform these steps usually requires Canvas administrative privileges.